BugaevAnton/rsschool-cv/cv.md

 ### 6.
 Studying at Rolling Scopes School.
 ### 7.
-In 2011 he graduated from Vitebsk State Technological University as an engineer.
+In 2011 he graduated from Vitebsk State Technological University as an engineer
 ### 8.
 A (School and university education)